borhammer87/chess_rl/README.md

 ## Current limitations

-- RandomAgent is currently the only opponent.
+- The main executable training workflow still trains against RandomAgent.
-- Self-play is not implemented.
+- Self-play evaluation is not implemented yet.
 - The board representation remains absolute rather than agent-relative.
 - Some chess state such as repetition state, and move counters is not encoded.